Installation

 - Copy

-- Make your web server serves the built client files (in
+npm run build-only --base=./(use./for a relative base path,/for root base path or/foofor, well,/foo) - Make your web server serve the built client files (in

 - Run the server (Tekst-API) via the WSGI you have installed, using ASGI workers